John R. Fox: Medal of Honor

 In the early 1990s, the US Army determined that black soldiers had been denied consideration for the Medal of Honor in World War II because of race discrimination.
 In 1993, the U.S. Army commissioned Shaw University in Raleigh, North Carolina, to research and determine if there was racial disparity in the Medal of Honor nomination and awarding process.
 The study found that there was systematic discrimination; it recommended in 1996 that ten African American veterans of World War II be awarded the Medal of Honor.
 In October 1996, Congress passed a bill to allow President Bill Clinton to award the Medal of Honor to these former soldiers.
 Seven of the ten, including Lt.
-Fox, were approved, and awarded the Medal of Honor (six had Distinguished Service Crosses revoked and upgraded to the Medal of Honor) on January 12, 1997.
+Fox, were approved, and awarded the Medal of Honor (six had Distinguished Service Crosses upgraded to the Medal of Honor) on January 12, 1997.

 A day later, President Clinton awarded the Medal of Honor to the seven soldiers in a formal ceremony, but six awards were made posthumously and received by family members.
 Fox's widow accepted the Medal of Honor on his behalf.
 Vernon Baker was the only living recipient of the medal at the time.